 Solar Pool heating: $5.00 per estimated therm displaced

-There are many benefits to home solar energy.
-You can raise your property values, qualify for tax benefits, and reduce emissions.
-With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.
+There are a number of advantages of home solar energy.
+You can qualify for tax benefits, save money, and raise your property values.
+With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.

 Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
+It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
 Blackhawk has extremely high daily sunlight levels, so you could recoup your investment in as little as 7.0 years per 5 kW of rated capacity.

 Net metering is a type of "power purchase agreement."
 If your utility or state offers net metering, you can sell the solar energy you don't use to your provider.
 In return, they'll give you a credit on your power bill.